-A professional DME facilities and billing workflow ensures to have increase revenue.
+A professional DME facilities and billing workflow ensure to have increased revenue.
 With errors and mistakes in your DME billing, the process for claims management is hindered and thereby the Accounts Receivable (AR) collections have a deep impact overall reducing the healthy cash inflows.

 So what are the best practices to optimize your AR days for DME facilities?
 Here are some 5 simple yet effective ways to make effective your billing efficiency and thereby speed up the A/R collections at your practice

 This is most necessary to make sure that when the DME services are billed, patient’s insurance coverage has been confirmed and the services/equipment are covered by the insurance or by the Medicare.
 If not, this could lead to delays in payment and resubmissions which could prove costly in the long run

 - Trained in-house staff or Get Outsourced expertise

 No matter what you go for in-house DME billing or outsource, workers employed in handling the claims submission need to be knowledgeable about the different rules and requirements for claims submissions.
 The healthcare regulation changes can impact the RCM process and DME services can see reimbursement rates drop by 60% percent at any given time if one is not aware of the updated regulations.

 Coders need to be well versed with the coding, especially when it comes to DME services and the equipment used.
 The mere error in just a transposed number in a claim code, or even entering an outdated modifier, can lead to a rejected or denied claim, leading to a loss of timely reimbursement.